-Danielle Romanetti is a successful small business owner, knitting aficionado and mom to an energetic kindergartener.
-After some friends mentioned a new mole on her forehead, she made an appointment with a dermatologist and found out she had basil cell carcinoma, a form of skin cancer.
+Danielle Romanetti is a successful small business owner, knitting aficionado and mom to an energetic second grader.
+After some friends mentioned a new mole on her forehead, she made an appointment with a dermatologist and found out she had basal cell carcinoma, a form of skin cancer.
 In honor of Skin Cancer Awareness Month, she’s sharing her story to help others recognize signs of skin cancer early—and how to protect their skin to prevent cancer.

 For a couple of weeks, the mole would open up and bleed and wouldn’t stop.
 I went back and looked at my wedding photos and other pictures of me over the years, and as I was looking at the pictures, I realized that the mole hadn’t been there for years—it appeared in the last year and it had grown in size.
 I knew something wasn’t right.